lukhar/presentations/presentation.rst

         assert_equals(2, divide(4,2))
         assert_equals(-3, divide(-9,3))

-Sooner or later someone tries to divide by zero it would be good to have this case covered.
+Sooner or later someone tries to divide by zero so... it would be good to have this case covered.

 ----